Vivian-Green/displayer/README.md

 # Displayer

-**Displayer** is a plugin for managing Display entities in your Minecraft server.
+**Displayer** is a spigot plugin for managing Display entities in your Minecraft server.

 ## Features